 We're heading to Marrakesh because when it comes to travel, I crave raw, unfiltered energy; somewhere that slaps you awake with color, noise, and life instead of another polished museum crawl.
-If this 3 month trip were all up to me, we would be staying away from big, museum-lined cities and going to places with more grit.
+If this 3 month trip were all up to me (Leslie), we would be staying away from big, museum-lined cities and going to places with more grit.
 Darrel jokes that I prefer discomfort and chaos over class and tend to fall in love with the less lovable.
 He is not wrong.
 I truly prefer using a bucket for a latrine if it means I see the less seen and get in the muck- sometimes literally- of the culture.
 I don't understand why he doesn't.
 We balance each other out in many ways.

 From what I have read, sunset at Jemaa el-Fnaa, the main market, is a once in a lifetime experience.
 I can't wait to watch the square explode into a mad circus of musicians and food stalls grilling everything from sheep heads to snail soup under what the kids may call putrid clouds of smoke.